Blue fox fur: Fur

 The blue fox pelts from wild-caught specimens are around 50 to 65 cm (19.7 to 25.6 in) long, and the tails are 25 to 35 cm (9.8 to 13.7 in) long.
 The pelts of male foxes are only slightly larger than those of female ones.
 Pelts from breeding farms are considerably larger.

-The long and very silky-like hair varies from blue-brown and lightest "café au lait" to light blue-grey and deep dark brown, sometimes almost black with shades of rusty red and loamy-dirty, sometimes with silver hair.
+The long and very silky hair varies from blue-brown and lightest "café au lait" to light blue-grey and deep dark brown, sometimes almost black with shades of rusty red and loamy-dirty, sometimes with silver hair.
 The summer coat is dark black-brown and usually slightly browner than the winter coat.

 The moulting process often begins towards the end of the rut period and is particularly visible on the coats of pregnant females.
 The first hair falls out on the shoulders.
 The winter coat begins to form in August.

 The fur of young blue and white foxes from the wild is initially completely dark; Russian fur hunters call this age group nornik ("cave dweller").
 The late summer pelts are lighter on the sides, belly and legs, while the dark gray shade remains on the neck, shoulders and back, where it creates a cross-like pattern.
 These pelts are known as krestowatik ("cross-bearers").

 In 1960, the first cases of white foxes being born in Poland were recorded, and their systematic breeding was pursued further.
 Such animals are also said to have occurred in Norway.
 The young foxes that appeared in Poland were probably two genetically different mutations.
 After just a few days, the two mutations were easy to distinguish, one remained pure white, the other had the characteristic markings and color of the platinum fox.

 Farmed blue foxes have a completely different hair structure to their wild ancestors.
 The wool fleece is thinner and the hair thickness is greater.
 The color is also different.
 The base of the coat is practically white and only tinged with gray in the lower area.
 The guard hairs' ends show a more or less bluish-brown coloration.

 In the trade, individuals caught in the wild are divided according to their origin: